-The 110-year old Wilhelmina lock in the city centre of Zaandam, the Netherlands, was completely renewed and upgraded by a Dutch construction firm.
+The 110-year old Wilhelmina lock in the city center of Zaandam, the Netherlands, was completely renewed and upgraded by a Dutch construction firm.
 In cooperation with an engineering firm, MaxGrip carried out a comprehensive analysis to ensure that the designs meet all future operational requirements.

 The contract was awarded by the province of Noord-Holland, responsible for the quality and reliability of the provincial roads and waterways.
 The construction firm is a large building contractor in the Netherlands, active in property development, housing, non-residential construction, and infrastructure.

 The Wilhelmina lock in central Zaandam is outdated in terms of its dimensions and technical condition.
 Renovation would not be an adequate long-term solution.
 The province opted for the renewal of the entire lock complex, including the nearby Beatrix and Wilhelmina bridges, owned by the municipality Zaanstad.
 Broadening the chamber to 14 meters, deepening it to 4.7 meters, and lengthening it to 156 meters makes the new lock accessible to ships of the largest (inland waterway) class.

 The construction firm was awarded a Design & Construct contract for the realization of the project.
 The province formulated a set of requirements and conditions in a public tender, allowing professional contractors such as the construction firm to apply their knowledge, expertise and innovative power to complete the renewal project as quickly and cost-effectively as possible.
 The construction firm needed support to demonstrate beyond any doubt that its design decisions and calculations will meet all requirements of availability, reliability and total life cycle costs.